It’s time for a spring cleaning… on your social media profiles, that is.

 Layering graphic elements — for example, the typography, photography, and blocks of color seen here — can be a visually engaging way to compose a social media graphic.

-Mrs. Lilien, the brand of fashion & design blogger and graphic designer Kelley Lilien, used the technique to display her fashion picks for Spring 2016 in a whimsical, colorful way that brings to mind tropical spring break vacations.
-The graphic did double duty for a blog post and a Pinterest pin.
+Mrs. Lilien, the brand of fashion & design blogger and graphic designer Kelley Lilien(opens in a new tab or window), used the technique to display her fashion picks for Spring 2016 in a whimsical, colorful way that brings to mind tropical spring break vacations.
+The graphic did double duty for a blog post and a Pinterest pin(opens in a new tab or window).

 Flint Handmade

 Illustrations — whether digitally produced or handmade — can stand out on social media channels saturated with photography.
-Flint Handmade re-worked the same illustration (likely from the event’s poster) to create matching Facebook cover and post images to advertise its annual spring craft fair.
+Flint Handmade(opens in a new tab or window) re-worked the same illustration (likely from the event’s poster) to create matching Facebook cover(opens in a new tab or window) and post(opens in a new tab or window) images to advertise its annual spring craft fair.

 Loeffler Randall

-The peek-a-boo effect on this Loeffler Randall spring sale graphic (posted on Facebook) lets the watercolor textures show through, emphasizing the discount being offered.
+The peek-a-boo effect on this Loeffler Randall(opens in a new tab or window) spring sale graphic (posted on Facebook(opens in a new tab or window)) lets the watercolor textures show through, emphasizing the discount being offered.
 Fresh colors that bring to mind new spring growth help reinforce the seasonal aspect of the sale.

 This particular technique works well when you have eye-catching colors, textures, or patterns in the background.